dashbird/site/content/blog/launching-saas-app.md

     <div style="float: left; max-width: 180px; margin: 10px 20px 10px 0px;">
         <img style="border-radius: 50%; max-width: 170px;" src="/images/team/dmitrijs.png" alt="Dmitrijs (Software Architect)">
     </div>
     We created a check-in plan for the pipeline of tasks, with a toggle to enable new features and disable old ones.
-We continued to use Jira to handle our devleopment lifecycle.
+We continued to use Jira to handle our develeopment lifecycle.
 There was a bit of pressure with bug fixes closer to the launch, but nothing extraordinary.
 The responsibility of making big changes that would affect all customers was high.
 In future iterations, I would leave the last week to polish the new features and make sure they will deliver the best experience.
 </div>

 ## Jelena (Software Developer)